Land Reclamation Barge

 ©SPS Technology

 In just eight days, the existing deck of the barge was blasted and cleaned by Keppel Engineers before new 25 mm backing bars and a new 25 mm steel plate were welded in place.
 The resulting 25 mm airtight cavity was then injected with the elastomer core.
-Notably, apart from blasting and cleaning, no interference with the barge structure or underdeck services was required.
-Moreover, the advantages of the SPS system extended beyond this.
-By using SPS to strengthen the deck, the deck:

 Repairs were completed quickly, minimising downtime and shortening repair schedules.
 Sandwich Plate System enabled rapid return to service with minimal interruption to operations.

-”"We had to find a rapid solution to strengthen the barge to avoid problems like plant damage and insure that we would not face any deck repairs during the whole of the project.
+"We had to find a rapid solution to strengthen the barge to avoid problems like plant damage and insure that we would not face any deck repairs during the whole of the project.
 SPS has earned an excellent reputation for its impact resistance, durability and overall performance.
 It was an obvious solution which could be swiftly implemented."

 Rene VerbruggeTechnical Superintendent, Van Oord